-In addition, EU Member States may authorise the award and continued execution of contracts under certain limited circumstances, such as, inter alia, if it is intended for (1) the provision of strictly necessary goods or services which can only be provided, or which can only be provided in sufficient quantities, by persons or entities falling within the scope of the prohibition, (2) the purchase, import or transport of natural gas and oil, including refined petroleum products, as well as titanium, aluminium, copper, nickel, palladium and iron ore from or through Russia into the EU, or (3) the purchase, import or transport into the EU of certain listed coal and other solid fossil fuels until 10 August 2022.
+In addition, EU Member States may authorise the award and continued execution of contracts under certain limited circumstances, such as, inter alia, if it is intended for (1) the provision of strictly necessary goods or services which can only be provided, or which can only be provided in sufficient quantities, by persons or entities falling within the scope of the prohibition, (2) the purchase, import or transport of natural gas and oil, including refined petroleum products, as well as titanium, aluminium, copper, nickel, palladium and iron ore from or through Russia into the EU (unless such activities are otherwise prohibited under Council Regulation (EU) No. 833/2014, as amended), or (3) the purchase, import or transport into the EU of certain listed coal and other solid fossil fuels until 10 August 2022.